How To Downsize for the RV Lifestyle

 About Contributor

-It should come as no surprise that people who are full-timing in their RVs aren’t choosing to do so just in retirement, but instead, they’re hitting the road full-time as a lifestyle.
+It should come as no surprise that people who are full-timing in their RVs aren’t choosing to do so just in retirement; instead, they’re hitting the road full-time as a lifestyle.
 While that choice may not be one everyone is willing to make at this time, there are a lot of other lessons to be learned from the lifestyle, such as getting out of debt and being more minimalistic overall.

 Why Downsize?